steve-clarke/mergetars/README.md

 This will print information to stdout about the program's operation.

 Error messages are printed to stdout by default.

+### File Precedence

+If Mergetars finds the same file in multiple archives, it will only save the one that was modified last.

+If the duplicate files have the same modification time, it will select the larger file.
+If *utime* and size are the same, it will choose the file in order of command line precedence.

 ## Authors